-The terms of reference of the Committee were as under :
+The terms of reference of the committee were as under:

-a.
-Draw up minimum levels of learning for Classes III and V;
+1. Draw up minimum levels of learning for Classes III and V.

-- b.
-Recommend a procedure for comprehensive learner evaluation: 1 and assessment; and - c.
-Look into the non-cognitive areas of learning and suggest concrete ways in which teaching in these areas can be improved.
+Recommend a procedure for comprehensive learner evaluation and assessment.

+3. Look into the non-cognitive areas of learning and suggest concrete ways in which teaching in these areas can be improved.

-The Committee was further informed that the terms of reference related to both formal and non-formal systems of education.
+The committee was further informed that the terms of reference related to both formal and non-formal systems of education.